Cloud computing terms

 business analytics tools

 Tools that extract data from business systems and integrate it into a repository, such as a data warehouse, where it can be analysed.
 Analytics tools range from spreadsheets with statistical functions to sophisticated data mining and predictive modelling tools.
+Learn more about business analytics tools.

 business intelligence (BI) tools

 Tools that process large amounts of unstructured data in books, journals, documents, health records, images, files, email, video etc., to help you discover meaningful trends and identify new business opportunities.
+Learn more about business intelligence tools.

 A metaphor for a global network, first used in reference to the telephone network and now commonly used to represent the Internet.
+Learn more about the cloud.

 cloud computing types